 Yes, I need both.
 When I am writing a long paper without the need to collect information elsewhere, a distraction-free screen is mandatory.
 Distraction free means that I can focus only on my writing, without seeing anything else (icons, other windows, etc.).
 The distraction-free mode should be ergonomic.
 I should be able to add style on my text without going back to normal mode (which is often the case).

-Sometime, I need to collect a lot of informations while I am writing my post : check information, get images, look at websites, blogs, videos,… Then, the tool should facilitate the collect of data : good copy and paste, drag-and–drop images, snap URL, and so on.
+Sometimes, I need to collect a lot of pieces of information while I am writing my post: check information, get images, look at websites, blogs, videos,… Then, the tool should facilitate the collection of data: good copy and paste, drag-and-drop images, snap URL, and so on.

 Result: they can do it!
 Surprise, the most distraction-free is the less effective!